-The following table presents information regarding the carrying value and classification of the assets held by the Partnership as of September 30, 2012, which constitute a variable interest in Ashley Square and Cross Creek.
+The following table presents information regarding the carrying value and classification of the assets held by the Partnership as ofSeptember 30, 2012, which constitute a variable interest in Ashley Square and Cross Creek.

-Balance Sheet Classification С arrying Value Maximum osure to Loss Ashley Square Apartments Tax Exempt Mortgage Revenue Bond Bond Investment \$ 5,532,076 \$ 5,272,000 Property Loan Other Asset 4,852,342 1,256,000 \$ 10,384,418 \$ 6,528,000 Cross Creek Apartments Tax Exempt Mortgage Revenue Bond Bond Investment \$ 8,031,125 \$ 5,994,150 Property Loans Other Asset 3,383,615 3,383,615 \$ 11,414,740 \$ 9,377,765
+Balance Sheet Classification Carrying Value Maxim um Exposure to Loss Ashley Square Apartments Tax Exempt Mortgage Revenue Bond Bond Investment \$ 5,532,076 \$ 5,272,000 Property Loan Other Asset 4,852,342 1,256,000 \$ 10,384,418 \$ 6,528,000 Cross Creek Apartments - Tax Exempt Mortgage Revenue Bond Bond Investment \$ 8,031,125 \$ 5,994,150 Property Loans Other Asset 3,383,615 3,383,615 \$ 11,414,740 \$ 9,377,765

 The tax-exempt mortgage revenue bonds are classified on the balance sheet as available for sale investments and are carried at fair value while property loans are presented on the balance sheet as Other assets and are carried at the unpaid principal and interest less any loan loss reserves.
 See Note 4 for additional information regarding the bonds and Note 7 for additional information regarding the property loans.
 The maximum exposure to loss for the bonds is equal to the unpaid principal balance as of September 30, 2012.
-The difference between the carrying value and the maximum exposure to loss is a function of the fair value of the bond.
 The difference between the carrying value and the maximum exposure is the value of loan loss reserves that have been previously recorded against the outstanding loan balances.